Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 24, 2026 brought a magnitude 4.4 earthquake 64 km ESE of Santiago, Philippines, logged at 23:50 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-Geolocation places the event at 7.100°N, 127.129°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 24, 2026 at 23:50 UTC, a magnitude 4.4 earthquake struck 64 km ESE of Santiago, Philippines.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Coordinates: 7.100°, 127.129°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24